Guest Posts at Pet Problems Solved?

-Pet Problems Solved is Dr Jo Righetti, animal behaviourist's website and blog about pets and their people?
-Guest posts are welcome but please read guidelines below...
+Pet Problems Solved is Dr Jo Righetti, animal behaviourist's website about pets and their people.

 - We accept a very limited number of guest posts but there may be a delay of several months before publication or even reading your submission (sorry, we're busy with business!)

-- We do not accept links but you can pay for a sponsored post which will move your post to the front of the queue.
+- We do not accept links but you can pay for a sponsored post which allows links and will also move your post to the front of the queue.

 - We do not republish topics so your article must be unique, well-written and be about pets (we are pet problems solved!)
 Read on...